 A New England Journal of Medicine study in 1976 used 868 children for one such lab trial.
 The children were randomized and given either a daily Vitamin C dose or a placebo.
 The only difference between groups after the trial was over was that the test group's Vitamin C levels were demonstratively higher.
 The test group, in general, showed longer-lasting cold symptoms.
 Those taking a Vitamin C mega-dose were sick for longer.
 This is thought to have been possibly due to free radical generation being impeded by the higher-than-normal Vitamin C levels present in the test group.

-How about repeat-ability?
-There have been over 30 similar trials utilizing over 11,000 patients costing a total of 84 million dollars.
+How about repeatability?
+There have been over 30 similar trials utilizing over 11,000 patients costing 84 million dollars.
 A meta-analysis of these trials in the Cochrane Review in 2006 found little variance between test and control groups.
-In average, healthy people with a regular diet, no preventative function was found from taking Vitamin C supplements.
+On average, in healthy people with a regular diet, no preventative function was found from taking Vitamin C supplements.
 This was consistent in both lab tests and real-world tests.
 There was no change in symptoms or length of illness.

 In the interests of full disclosure, the only shown medical efficacy in any study was when Vitamin C was taken by participants in large doses over a long period before an exceptionally biologically stressful event.
 Generally, extreme sports athletes and military personnel in combat situations showed an average half-day reduction in symptoms for a week-long illness.
 The side effects of heavy dosing included diarrhea and vomiting.
 That doesn't seem to be worth it.